 We are a company of people who are passionate about food, nature and aesthetics.
 We are dedicated to excellence in all we do!

-Our products are known for a truly superior taste, artful but simple packaging and pure, high quality ingredients.
-We blend traditional artisan baking with innovative flavor combinations and we package our products with professional, yet whimsical tone.
+Our gourmet gifts are known for a truly superior taste, artful but simple packaging and pure, high quality ingredients.
+We blend traditional artisan baking with innovative flavor combinations and we package our gourmet gifts with professional, yet whimsical tone.
 We think packaging should be as artful, honest and as good as the food.

 "You guys have THE BEST brownies I have ever had.
 I look for excuses to send them to people.
 I have two girlfriends that are hooked now, and send them to friends and family too.
 Never again do I have to wonder what to get someone.
 I love it.
 I am so hooked."

 We choose to make a perishable product without preservatives because we believe in the principles of purity and freshness in food.
-Our products are always baked from scratch and Kosher.
+Our gourmet gifts are always baked from scratch and Kosher.

 To the extent possible we make choices in our packaging, production and facilities management that are friendly to the environment.